anevolina/GoogleCalendar/core/readme.md

 #### `add_calendar(user_id, calendar_name)`
 Function tries to fetch existed calendar by given `calendar_name` and if there is no calendar with such a name it creates a new one.
+It'll raise `GCUnauthorisedUserError` exception if we don't have credentials for given user.

 *Input*
 `user_id: integer` - user id as it is in our database